Worden, Kansas

 Worden is an unincorporated community in Douglas County, Kansas, United States.
 It is located seven miles west of Baldwin City and nine miles east of Overbrook along U.S. Highway 56.

 History

 Worden had a post office from 1884 until 1904.

 The abandoned SM-65 Atlas-E missile site 548–2 is located roughly 1.9 miles southwest of Worden.

 Education

-Until 2011, USD 348 in Baldwin maintained the Marion Springs Elementary School, which was located in Worden.
+The community is served by Baldwin City USD 348 public school district.

+On December 13, 2010, the Board of Education voted to close Vinland Elementary in Vinland and Marion Springs Elementary in Worden by a 5-2 vote.